amarasovic/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 #bio: My research interests is visual and textual reasoning.

-interests:
+#interests:
-- visual and textual reasoning
+#- visual and textual reasoning
-- explainable AI
+#- explainable AI
-- anaphora and coreference resolution
+#- anaphora and coreference resolution
-- reading comprehension
+#- reading comprehension

 education:
   courses: